laravel/docs/installation.md

 <a name="creating-a-laravel-project"></a>
 ## Creating a Laravel Project

 Before creating your first Laravel project, make sure that your local machine has PHP and [Composer](https://getcomposer.org) installed.
-If you are developing on macOS or Windows, PHP and Composer can be installed in minutes via [Laravel Herd](https://herd.laravel.com).
-In addition, we recommend [installing Node and NPM](https://nodejs.org).
+If you are developing on macOS or Windows, PHP, Composer, Node and NPM can be installed in minutes via [Laravel Herd](#local-installation-using-herd).

 After you have installed PHP and Composer, you may create a new Laravel project via Composer's `create-project` command: